hiromasasuzuki/mkacispback/README.md

 mkacispback
 =======================
-A software to generate spectral models for Chandra ACIS particle-induced background.
+A software to generate spectral models for Chandra ACIS (I and S1-S3) particle-induced background.
 Version: 2023-09-23
 Author: Hiromasa Suzuki (The University of Tokyo)
    hiromasa050701 (at) gmail.com